mickdowling16/lifehacks/README.md

 ### Hacks articles

 In the hacks pages I used a combination of iframes and images in my articles for photos and videos.
 I thought this would give a better user experience as visual aids are more helpful when learning.
 The iframes are videos taken from youtube and all links and videos will be referenced below.
-The video and image dimensions are the same in order for the website to look uniform and they both are fully responsive to smaller screen sizes
+The video and image dimensions are the same in order for the website to look uniform and they are both fully responsive to smaller screen sizes

 ![screenshot of article on hacks page](documentation/article-ss.png)

 ### Submit A Hack Form

 The submit a hack form is where users can submit their own hacks to be featured on the website.
 This will drive website interaction and create a community of lifehackers!
 The form design follows the website colour scheme.
-The form also allows users to submit a photo or video with their hack so they can show their hacks in more detail
+The form also allows users to submit a photo or video with their hack so they can show their hacks in more detail.
+For an added design element in the form I added the colour blue to the text boxes when clicked.

 ![screenshot of submit a hack form](documentation/submit-form-ss.png)